languageMIT/naturalstories/freqs/README.md

 1. Token code, as in `words.tsv`,
 2. N-gram order,
 3. Token,
-4. Frequency of the N-gram consisting of the current token and the previous N-1 `word` tokens,
+4. Frequency of the N-gram consisting of the current token and the previous N-1 `word` tokens up to the nearest sentence boundary,
-5. Frequency of the (N-1)-gram consisting of the previous N-1 `word` tokens.
+5. Frequency of the (N-1)-gram consisting of the previous N-1 `word` tokens up to the nearest sentence boundary.

 The MLE estimate of the conditional N-gram probability of a token in its context can be found by dividing column 4 by column 5.